mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/model.rst

 code, compiles it (at runtime), and then invokes the compiled code to produce a structurally equivalent model ``m2`` with respect to ``m`` as shown in at line 21.

+.. note:: AST construction methods are named the same as the AST class names
+          that they build but with the first letter lowercased.

 Extraction
 **********